-Pacemaker – have you heard of this device before?
-Here I will discuss what it is, how it is implanted and what precautions you need to take if you have one.
+A pacemaker is a device that controls your heart rate.
+Here I will discuss what it is, how it is implanted, and what precautions you need to take if you have one.

 In other words, an electronic pacemaker contains two main parts: